JanssenProject/jans/docs/technical/README.md

 ### Testing
 ### Deployment
 ### Security
-### Scallability and Cloud Infrastructure
+### Scalability and Cloud Infrastructure

 ## Technical Documentation Guidelines

 Each module directory will hold detailed technical documentation for that module.
 It should have README file that follows [Technical Overview Template](./technical-overview-template.md).
 Also create other directories as required and as mentioned in `Directory Structure` section below.

 ### Directory Structure
-Create directories within your module's directory as below to support your documetation
+Create directories within your module's directory as below to support your documentation
  - `images` : to hold screenshots etc
  - `diagrams` : to hold interaction diagrams, class diagrams, sequence diagram etc